hrgarber/board_game_gym/README.md

 - Q-learning and DQN agents implemented with PyTorch for training and decision-making
 - Jupyter notebooks for training the AI using both methods and visualizing the learning process
 - A command-line interface for playing against the trained AI
+- Hyperparameter tuning using grid search, random search, and Bayesian optimization

 ## Instructions